emmanuelaggor/weatherguard-cloud/README.md

 | Week 2 | Redesigned interface; added login & signup pages (frontend only) | [Week 2 README](week2) |
 | Week 3 | Added real authentication using AWS Lambda + Amazon Cognito | [Week 3 README](week3) |

-> These link to the `week1-README.md`, `week2-README.md`, and `week3-README.md` files in this repo.
-If you'd rather publish standalone Medium articles, swap these links for the article URLs instead.

 ## 🏗️ Architecture